 • Demonstrate your interest in the employer and your motivation to prepare for the interview.

-If you stay focused on those three goals, it can help you focus on the questions you really want to ask.
-Be prepared with at least 3 - 5 questions and prioritize them based on the time available.
+Focusing on these three goals can help you determine the questions you really want to ask.
+Be prepared with at least 3-5 questions and prioritize them based on the time available.
 You should always have questions for the employer at the end of an interview.

 DO YOUR RESEARCH